vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ## Supported Component Matrix

-The validated Bill of Materials that can be used to install Tanzu Kubernetes Grid on your vSphere with NSX environment is as follows:
+The following table lists the validated software components that can be used to install Tanzu Kubernetes Grid on your vSphere with NSX environment:

 |**Software Components**|**Version**|
 | --- | --- |